Arcdeamonofire/Project-1/Planning/USundMVP.md

 1. Users should be able to load game in browser from url.
 	>User should be able to see game board
-2.Users should be able to start a game by pressing start button
+2. Users should be able to start a game by pressing start button
-	>User should be able to see pieces @ starting positions 3.Users should be able to activate die roll to determine who goes first.
+	>User should be able to see pieces @ starting positions
+3. Users should be able to activate die roll to determine who goes first.
 4. User 1 should be able to role dice to start turn.
 5. User 1 should be able to move tokens(pieces) based on dice roll
 6. User 1 should be able to complete his turn after taking his moves and transfer to User 2